osilander/bacterial-genomics-intro/ngs-qc/index.rst

 #.
 Assess quality

-Watch out: PhiX174 DNA
+Watch out: phiX174 DNA
 ~~~~~~~~~~~~~~~~

-`PhiX174 <https://en.wikipedia.org/wiki/Phi_X_174>`_ (PhiX for short) is a non-tailed bacteriophage with a single-stranded DNA genome with 5386 nucleotides.
+`phiX174 <https://en.wikipedia.org/wiki/Phi_X_174>`_ (phiX for short) is a non-tailed bacteriophage with a single-stranded DNA genome of 5386 nucleotides.
 Please take a minute to read `this page <http://www.illumina.com/products/by-type/sequencing-kits/cluster-gen-sequencing-reagents/phix-control-v3.html>`_, describing how PhiX is used as a quality and calibration control for sequencing runs.
 Briefly,
-PhiX is often added at a low known concentration, spiked in the same lane along with the sample or used as a separate lane.
+PhiX is often added at a low known concentration, spiked in the same "lane" of the Illumina flow cell, along with the sample or used as a separate lane.
 As the concentration of the genome is known, one can calibrate the instruments, which is required for collecting accurate data.
 The PhiX DNA also serves as a positive control (we know the DNA is of high quality).

-This means that after sequencing, PhiX genomic sequences need to be removed before processing your data further as this constitutes a deliberate contamination [MUKHERJEE2015]_.
+This means that after sequencing, PhiX genomic sequences need to be removed before processing your data further, as this constitutes a deliberate contamination [MUKHERJEE2015]_.
-The steps involve mapping all reads to the "known" PhiX genome, and removing all of those sequence reads from the data.
+The steps involve mapping all reads to the "known" phiX genome, and removing all of those sequence reads from the data.

-However, your sequencing provider might not have used PhiX.
+However, your sequencing provider might not have used phiX.
 Thus you should read the protocol carefully, or just do this step in any case.

 .. attention::